 How to Choose the Best Floor Coating:

-While there are many flooring options, our focus for today will be on Epoxy.
+While there are many flooring options, our focus for today will be on industrial grade Epoxy floor coatings.
 When it comes to choosing new flooring systems for industrial use or outdoor surfaces, epoxy resin flooring truly stands out from other flooring options for many reasons.
 Epoxy flooring, also known as resinous flooring, is highly durable, customizable, sustainable, and decorative for any surface.
 What appeals most to epoxy flooring is its resistance to high levels of wear and tear, making it the most long-lasting flooring options.
 If you are considering epoxy flooring, here is an explanation of what epoxy floors are made up of, the different types of epoxy resin, and where to use specific types of epoxy flooring systems.

 “What is Epoxy?”

-A primary aspect to epoxy coating is that it is chemically distinct from regular floor paints.
+A primary aspect to industrial grade epoxy floor coatings is that it is chemically distinct from regular floor paints.
 Resinous flooring consists of a two-part epoxy system – a combination of polymer resins and hardeners, much like epoxy glue.
 When properly mixed, the epoxy resin and hardener react to one another resulting in a chemical bond with each compound and with the floor itself.
 The chemical bond creates a stiff plastic material that is durable, resistant to degradation, and bonds exceptionally well to its substrate.

 “What is Epoxy Flooring?”